MyronKoch-dev/LECTURE-resources-ver-0.1/README.md

 - Click the button below,
-- Then select (or add) your github account,
+- Then select (or add) your github account (from the Git Scope dropdown menu),
 - Then name the repo (perhaps name it Andromeda-Workshop)

 From there, the Vercel/Github automation will: